cobdfamily/Jesspresso/Appliances/Philips/EP/Common/protocol.md

 # Communication Protocol

-The underlying protocol used by this this series of coffee machines is quite simple.
+The underlying protocol used by this series of coffee machines is quite simple.

 The mainboard does all the heavy lifting and the display unit is only responsible for I/O.